For booting Hirens 9.5 (DOS-based Hirens ISOs) see Tutorial 116 - for Hirens 9.7 and later, use the method below.

 if you need to create a USB drive that will boot on 99.9% of systems including older systems that have USB boot.
 Please click here to test a trial version and see if it works for you.

-See Easy2Boot for instructions on making a simple MultiBoot USB drive quickly and easily!
+See Easy2Boot for instructions on making a simple MultiBoot USB drive quickly and easily - then add the Hirens ISO and rename the file extension to .isowinvh!

 Step 1 - Download Hiren's Boot CD